jmaddington/transcribe/README.md

 A Flask-based web application for transcribing and processing legal audio recordings using OpenAI's Whisper and GPT-4o models.

+## About This Project

+This project was entirely built with Cline and Anthropic's Sonnet model.
+It serves as a demonstration of AI coding capabilities and should not be considered ready for production without a human review, which is not planned.

 ## Features

 - **Audio Transcription**: Upload and transcribe MP3, WAV, MP4, M4A, OGG, and FLAC audio files